nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

 The :file:`nrf` subfolder in that directory contains all :file:`.rst` source files that are not directly related to a sample application or a library.
 Documentation for samples and libraries are provided in a :file:`README.rst` or :file:`.rst` file in the same directory as the code.

-Building the documentation output requires building output for all documentation sets.
+Building the documentation output requires building the output for all docsets.
-Currently, there are four sets: nrf, nrfxlib, zephyr, and mcuboot (covering the contents of :file:`bootloader/mcuboot`).
+Currently, there are the following docsets:

+- ``nrf``: nRF Connect SDK (NCS)
+- ``nrfx``: nrfx
+- ``nrfxlib``: nrfxlib
+- ``zephyr``: Zephyr RTOS
+- ``mcuboot``: MCUboot
+- ``kconfig``: All available Kconfig options in the nRF Connect SDK

-Since there are links from the ncs documentation set into other documentation sets, the other documentation sets must be built first.
+Since there are links from the NCS documentation set into other docsets, the documentation is built in a pre-defined order.

 Building documentation output
 *****************************